 The effect of menopause on your pelvis and vagina probably isn’t something you’re gossiping about with friends over a glass of wine (or maybe it is, in which case, GO YOU!).

-Either way, we’re here to get real with you about some fairly typical pelvic health related perimenopause and menopause symptoms that are associated with genitourinary syndrome of menopause (GSM), including:
+Either way, we’re here to get real with you about some fairly typical pelvic health related symptoms of perimenopause and menopause that are associated with genitourinary syndrome of menopause (GSM), including:

 Vulvovaginal atrophy (VVA) is one of the most unpleasant aspects of GSM and women rarely discuss the problem with their health care provider.